The Carter lab in Sedona, AZ

 -

-Colton is studying climate-driven shifts in the morphology of Polyphylla beetles using both museum specimens and wild-caught beetles.
-His work is funded by a Hooper Undergraduate Research Award.
+Rainyr is interested in the developmental conditions and biochemical pathways that influence melanin deposition in butterflies.
+His work is funded in part, by a Hooper Undergraduate Research Award.

 -